"They Won't See It Coming": Nigerian Man Speaks on Alleged First Tax Deduction, People React

 Nigerian man speaks about tax deduction

-The now-viral tweet seemed like a warning about the financial shock people might feel once deductions finally took effect, particularly among workers already managing rising living costs.
+The now-viral tweet seemed like a warning about the financial shock people might feel once the new tax policy finally took effect, particularly among workers already managing rising living costs.

-Identified as @pentitan on X, the man noted that the first deduction under the new tax framework would hit Nigerians 'like sledgehammer'.
+Identified as @pentitan on X, the man alleged that the first deduction under the new tax framework would hit Nigerians 'like sledgehammer'.

 "That first tax deduction next month go hit you like sledgehammer," he said.